yansh/yansh.github.io/_posts/blog/2015-03-18-fog-networks-the-edge.markdown

 My aim is to leverage some of the existing work carried out in the Edge lab and see how it can be applicable in a Fog-type networking scenario.

-##  "Close proximity, contextual related space"
+##  "Close proximity, contextually related space"

 Proposal for a Fog type use-case for a close proximity, decentralized "cloud"-type abstraction for storage, computation and configuration.
 The high level idea is to look at a scenario where socially connected users can leverage storage at each others’ devices to form a close-proximity, contextual type "cloud".